Skip to content

 • fld: field

+Returns the Neumann term on the boundary bndreg associated with the domain calcreg and the field fld.
+The term can be integrated over the boundary, e.g. integrate(reg.boundary, neumann(reg.boundary, reg.volume, T), 5).
 If bndreg is at an interface region, the calcreg and fld together define the correct term to return.
-For more information, see script API equivalent
+For more information, see allneumann

 • region: Region